RainbowMiner/RainbowMiner/README.md

 <details><summary>BsodSolo</summary> https://bsod.pw/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine solo.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>CryptoKnight</summary> https://cryptoknight.cc/ no auto-exchange, dedicated to cryptonight and swap mining, a seperate wallet address is needed for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>EthashPool</summary> https://ethashpool.com/ auto-exchange to ETH and BTC, registration is mandatory for autoexchange to work.
 Either set wallet address or username (autoexchange) in pools configuration or edit pools.config.txt</details>
-<details><summary>Ethermine</summary> https://ethermine.org/ no auto-exchange, a seperate wallet address is needed for each coin (ETH, ETC, ZEC) you want to mine.
-Set in pools configuration or edit pools.config.txt - do not use together with pool Nanopool</details>
+<details><summary>Ethermine</summary> https://ethermine.org/ no auto-exchange, a seperate wallet address is needed for each coin (ETH, ETC) you want to mine.
+Set in pools configuration or edit pools.config.txt</details>
 <details><summary>F2Pool</summary> https://www.f2pool.com/ no auto-exchange, either enter your f2pool username as wallet address, or a real wallet address for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>FairPool</summary> https://fairpool.xyz/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine.
+Set in pools configuration or edit pools.config.txt</details>
+<details><summary>Ethermine</summary> https://flypool.org/ no auto-exchange, a seperate wallet address is needed for each coin (ZEC, YEC) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>GosCx</summary> https://gos.cx/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>GosCxParty</summary> https://gos.cx/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine solo together with others.
 Set in pools configuration or edit pools.config.txt.
 Set "PartyPassword" in pools.config.txt for your group</details>
 <details><summary>GosCxSolo</summary> https://gos.cx/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine solo.
 Set in pools configuration or edit pools.config.txt</details>